rooker156/wdtvUsbApp/README.md

 # Baseline WDTV App On USB requirements

-#### This is the basic elements and some primary documentation to stand up a WDTV USB application.
+### This is the basic elements required to stand up a WDTV USB application.

 To get the official Western Digital SDK visit: http://www.wdc.com/wdtvsdk/Default.aspx